Sales Leadership Development

 You might say that this approach is too slow and costly.
 What is the alternative?

-Sales managers have a tremendous impact on developing the sales talent of their team and as a result on the performance of your organization.
-Ask yourself what is the value of a team of STAR sales managers?
+Sales managers have a tremendous impact on developing the sales talent of their team and, as a result, on your organization’s performance.
+Ask yourself what is the value of having a team of STAR sales managers?

 Many sales experts will tell you there is no silver bullet in sales.
 However, I think there may be one that 95% of organizations miss—developing great sales leaders.